-The innovative Advanced Applied Analytics Center (AAAC) supports the broadening of the relationship between analytics, research, and the solution of real world problems.
+The innovative Advanced Applied Analytics Center (AAAC) supports the broadening of the relationship between analytics, research, and the solution of real-world problems.
 It is designed to be "a regional beacon for analytics," according to Richard Glass, Ph.D., professor of information systems and analytics.
-Glass and Alan Olinsky, Ph.D., professor of mathematics and information systems and analytics, are the center's cofounding directors.
+The AAAC was founded by Glass, currently the center's director, as well as Alan Olinsky, Ph.D., retired professor of mathematics and information systems and analytics.